 Safeguarding & E Safety

-- Michael Lowes (Head Teacher) - Deputy Safeguarding Lead
+- Michael Lowes (Partnership Principal) - Deputy Designated Safeguarding Lead

-- Katherine Bletso (Centre Lead) - Deputy Safeguarding Lead
+- Katherine Bletso (Partnership Assistant Principal and Centre Lead) - Deputy Designated Safeguarding Lead

-- Ellen Smith (Assistant Head) - Deputy Safeguarding Lead
+- Krystyna Andrews (Partnership Assistant Principal) - Deputy Designated Safeguarding Lead

 CEOP is the National Crime Agency’s ‘Child Exploitation and Online Protection’ service.
 CEOP works with child protection partners across the UK and overseas to identify the main threats to children and coordinates activity against these threats to bring offenders to account.
 CEOP protects children from harm online and offline, directly through National Crime Agency-led operations and in partnership with local and international agencies.